 “Emma.
 She is responsible for this unexpected bit of happiness.
-When she altered her, my love, my Moxie, it gave me the ability to finally touch the one my heart desires.
-I know what you are thinking, and do you really want to bring that little monster back to your world, knowing what she did here?” the Other Than said, still gazing deeply into Moxie’s eyes, both looking as if they were hypnotized.
+When she altered her, my love, my Moxie, it finally gave me the ability to touch the one my heart desires.
+I know what you are thinking.
+Do you really want to bring that little monster back to your world, knowing what she did here?” the Other Than said, still gazing deeply into Moxie’s eyes.
+They looked as if they were hypnotized.

-There would have been more but a black tentacle shot out, hard and fast from a wall, separating the lovers and sending the Other Than sailing backward.
+There would have been more, but a black tentacle shot out, hard and fast.
+It separated the lovers and sent the Other Than sailing backward.
 The tentacle was no longer a shadow form, but a solid black skin with an inky texture and something else.
-Something I would discover later and it would terrify me.
-The tentacle receded back into the wall followed by the sound of Emma giggling.
+Something I would discover later, and it would terrify me.
+The tentacle receded back into the wall, followed by the sound of Emma giggling.

 We raced to him.
 The tentacle had cut him in two, just below the waist.
-I almost tripped over his legs while Cannibal Moxie nimbly leaped over them.
+I almost tripped over his legs while cannibal Moxie nimbly leaped over them.
 A massive pooling of black ichor stretched between his lower limbs and stomach.
-He coughed and laughed that tittering high cackle.
-The Cannibal Moxie cradled him in her arms, making low keening noises in the back of her throat.
+He coughed and laughed that high tittering cackle.
+Cannibal Moxie cradled him in her arms, making low keening noises in the back of her throat.
 My mouth hung agape.
-Until this moment I was always confident—assured— that you could not kill the god of death and yet here I was, staring at my own mortality, to coin a human phrase.
+Until this moment, I was confident and assured that you could not kill the God of Death.
+Yet here I was, staring at my own mortality, to coin a human phrase.
 He smiled weakly at me and bid me close with a gesture.
-The Cannibal Moxie’s keening grew louder and began to mix with loud sobbing sounds.
+The cannibal Moxie’s keening grew louder and mixed with heartbreaking sobbing sounds.

 He panted, and though I didn’t think it was possible, he looked paler.
-I knelt at his side and with a great effort on his part, he thrust his scythe into my hands.
-He coughed and hot ichor ran out of his mouth and down his chin.
-The Moxie’s cries grew louder and I just stared on uncomprehendingly.
-I took his scythe in a hand that felt numb; he noticed, chuckled, and closed his hands over mine so I would grip it.
+I knelt at his side, and with great effort, he thrust his scythe into my hands.
+He coughed, and hot ichor bubbled from his mouth and down his chin.
+The Moxie’s cries grew louder, and I just stared on uncomprehendingly.
+I took his scythe with a numb hand.
+He noticed, chuckled, and closed his fingers over mine so I would grip it.